 Introduce a banner right at the beginning and ensure your CTA buttons are hard to miss.
 As mentioned above, they must compel the reader to take the action you want - be it buying a product or subscribing to your blog.

-If you don't have enough time to design your templates from scratch, you can use stunningly crafted newsletter templates by Pix Teller.
+If you don't have enough time to design your templates from scratch, you can use stunningly crafted newsletter templates.
 They are free and cater to every format across diverse digital platforms.

 Your email's subject line is indirectly related to your newsletter.
 How?
 If you don't write it well, the readers won't get to the newsletter.
 Countless readers decide whether they want to open your email or not based on how effective and personalized your subject line is.